Testing Policies

 For room scheduling purposes only, a 3-hour block of time will be allotted for final exams.
 Course coordinators will determine a reasonable length of time for completion of the final course exams.
 The course coordinators are not required to provide 3 hours for final exams if it is unreasonable given the exam structure.

-If a scheduled test must be missed due to unforeseen circumstances, the student must notify the course coordinator by letter, phone, or e-mail, prior to the test, if possible, and the student must obtain an excuse from the Associate Dean for Student Affairs and Diversity or Senior Associate Dean.
+If a scheduled test must be missed due to unforeseen circumstances, the student must notify the course coordinator by letter, phone, or e-mail, prior to the test, if possible, and the student must obtain an excuse from the Associate Dean for Student Affairs or Senior Associate Dean.

 If an absence is excused, the student will either be given a makeup exam or the other test grades will be increased proportionately to compensate for the missing grade.
 This decision will be at the discretion of the course coordinator.